Arcuatula senhousia: Distribution

-Arcuatula senhousia is native to the Pacific Ocean, inhabiting coastal areas from Siberia and the Kuril Islands south to Singapore.
+Arcuatula senhousia is native to the Western Pacific Ocean, inhabiting coastal areas from Siberia and the Kuril Islands south to Singapore.
 The mussel has become an invasive species in California, the Mediterranean, Australia, and New Zealand.
 It was introduced to the West Coast of the United States sometime in the early 20th century with shipments of Japanese oysters.
 In 1983, large specimens of the species were collected in the Swan River estuary in Western Australia.
 The mussel has been present in the Waitemata Harbour of Auckland since the 1970s, becoming established by 1984.
 Specimens have also been reported at the Tamar estuary in Tasmania.
 Invasion of the aforementioned locales is thought to have been achieved in a variety of manners; the mussels were transported on the hulls of ships, in water-intake chambers and the ducts of ships, as planktonic larvae carried in the ballast water of bulk-cargo vessels, in association with intentionally introduced oysters, and by Lessepsian migration through the Suez Canal.